 BYD Lofts & Serviced Apartments are in a fantastic location only a five minute walk to the beach.
 The rooms are clean and comfortable.
 Read More

-These are just a few of the hotels and resorts that are available at Patong, for a more detailed list have a look at the top 20 Hotels in Patong.
+The above are just a few of the hotels and resorts that are available at Patong.

 Patong Beach is a popular spot for those who are looking for fun beach activities, but I certainly wouldn’t say that it is a relaxing or a secluded beach, far from it.